 Introduction

-When students first encounter fractions, one common question that sparks confusion is “Is 5/8 less than 3/4?”
-This seemingly simple comparison hides a few subtle tricks that students (and even adults) sometimes overlook.
-So understanding how to compare fractions correctly is a foundational skill that underpins algebra, geometry, and everyday reasoning about portions, budgets, and time.
+When students first encounter fractions, one common question that sparks confusion is “Is 5/8 less than 3/4?Which means ” This seemingly simple comparison hides a few subtle tricks that students (and even adults) sometimes overlook.
+On the flip side, understanding how to compare fractions correctly is a foundational skill that underpins algebra, geometry, and everyday reasoning about portions, budgets, and time.
 In this article we will unpack the question, explore the logic behind fraction comparison, and provide clear, step‑by‑step methods to arrive at the answer.
 By the end, you’ll not only know whether 5/8 is less than 3/4, but also why this matters in math and real life.

 Detailed Explanation